KVSlab/morphMan/docs/source/manipulate_bend.rst

 =========================

 The goal of ``manipulate_bend.py``, is to alter one specific bend in the vasculature, like shown in Figure 1.
+This can be performed by running ``morphman-bend`` in the terminal, followed by the respective command line arguments.
+Alternatively, you can execute the Python script directly, located in the ``morphman`` subfolder, by typing ``python manipulate_bend.py``.

 .. figure:: Bend_moving.png